Dimitry4Now/Dimitry4Now/README.md

 I am a student from the Faculty of Computer Science and Engineering in Skopje.
 Passionate about technology in general.
 IoT devices, robots, PLCs, computers...

-🤖 Started my carrer as automation technician. 🤖
+🤖 Started my career as automation technician. 🤖
 🖮 Currently working as software developer. 🖱️

 ## Skills